thekavyaasharma/SMS-Spam-Ham-Classifier/README.md

-# SMS Spam Classifier 📱📩
+# SMS Spam Ham Classifier 📱📩

 This project implements a machine learning model to classify SMS messages as **spam** or **ham (not spam)** using the **Naive Bayes algorithm**.
 The dataset consists of labeled SMS messages, and the model uses text preprocessing and vectorization techniques to transform messages into numerical form before classification.